hzope6/hzope6.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a MS/BS student in Computer Science at Stanford University, where I do research in the Stanford NLP Group (SALT Lab) under Diyi Yang.
+I’m a MS/BS student in Computer Science at Stanford University, where I do research in the Stanford NLP Group ([SALT Lab](https://saltlab.stanford.edu)) under Diyi Yang.
 My prior work has focused on large language model alignment and evaluation, with a broader interest in how AI systems reason and interact with people.

-Previously, I was at **Microsoft Research**, where I worked on improving LLM reasoning capabilities through post-training and test-time scaling with domain-specific knowledge.
-I also co-authored **Future of Work with AI Agents** at Stanford, which developed a worker-centered framework for quantifying automation and augmentation potential across U.S. occupations, and facilitated the creation of the WORKBank database.
+Previously, I was at **Microsoft Research**, where I worked on [improving LLM reasoning capabilities](https://www.arxiv.org/abs/2509.22979) through post-training and test-time scaling with domain-specific knowledge.
+I also co-led [**Future of Work with AI Agents**] at Stanford, research which developed a worker-centered framework for quantifying automation and augmentation potential across U.S. occupations, and facilitated the creation of the WORKBank database.
 My work has been featured in Forbes, Stanford HAI, and Bloomberg.

-I’ve also spent time in industry as a Machine Learning Engineering Intern at several startups, including Rippling, where I helped design transformer-based models for performance evaluation leading to the company’s first AI product launch.
+I’ve also spent time in industry as a Machine Learning Engineering Intern at several startups, including Rippling, where I built transformer-based models leading to the company’s first AI product launch.

+I am actively seeking opportunities in research and engineering - feel free to reach out!

 ## Projects